 - Take out the mochi from the refrigerator and cut out 7–8 circles with the cookie cutter.

 - Dust off the excess potato starch with a pastry brush.
 If you find some sticky part, cover the area with potato starch first then dust off.
 Place a plastic wrap on a plate and then mochi wrapper on top, then lay another layer of plastic wrapper down.
 Repeat for all wrappers.
 With leftover mochi dough, roll into a ball and then flatten into a thin layer again and cut out into more circle wrappers (I could make about 12 mochi wrappers).

 - Now we’re ready to form mochi ice cream balls.
 On the work surface, place one sheet of plastic wrap with a mochi layer on top.
-Take out one ice cream ball from the freezer and put it on top of the mochi wrapper.
+Working quickly, place a scoop of ice cream into the center of the mochi wrapper.
 Pinch the four corners of the mochi layer together to wrap the ice cream ball.
 Repeat with the remaining mochi wrappers and ice cream balls.

 - When mochi gets sticky, put some potato starch on the sticky area and seal the opening.
 Quickly cover with the plastic wrap and twist to close.
 Place each mochi ice cream into a cupcake pan to keep the shape.
-You will need to work on one mochi ice cream at a time in order to keep the ice cream frozen all times.
-Put mochi ice cream back into the freezer for a few hours.
-When you’re ready to serve, keep them outside for a few minutes until mochi gets soften a little bit.
+You will need to work on one mochi ice cream at a time in order to keep the ice cream frozen at all times.
+Put mochi ice cream back into the freezer for at least 2–3 hours.
+When you’re ready to serve, keep them outside for a few minutes until outer mochi gets soften a little bit.